cuncundev/move-on-api/README.md

-# Move On Integration API
+# Move On Integration API Documentation (v0.1.0)

+## Consumer Notice
+This API documentation is solely for **Move On by Gisel United Sdn Bhd (908900-D)** for the intention of integrate some of the features **Cun Cun First Trading** provided.
+Please take this document as private and confidential.

 ## Objective
 - Allow Move On app to register a Cun Cun account while signing up in Move On app.
 If success the user will also automatically enrolled to Move On's VIP Membership.